-- Impact of mega-sporting events on the regional development.
+- Impact of mega-sporting events on regional development.
 Case study of London Olympics

 Employment Economics Dissertation Topics

-- The demand for labour: similarities and differences in the demand of skilled and non-skilled labour in the UK.
+- The demand for labour: similarities and differences in the demand for skilled and non-skilled labour in the UK.

 Financial Economics Dissertation Topics